Skip to content

 Audience: Engineer

-Show the text streaming for sighted users in one element, and announce settled chunks through a separate output element, which is a polite live region by default.
+Show the text streaming for sighted users in one element, and announce settled chunks through a separate output element that carries role="status", which makes its live region announce reliably across screen readers.

 <!-- Sighted users watch this grow token by token -->